Tracey Towers: Parking lot

 The parking lot of Tracey Towers maintains the same design as the towers proper.
 About a story tall, an ear-shaped route which ramps downward toward the intersection at Mosholu Parkway and Paul Avenue is necessary for vehicles.
 Cars loop around on a curved, slightly elevated route to enter the lot which starts on the intersection with Mosholu Parkway and Jerome Avenue.
 The entire route is one-way only, and it goes under the East Tower at one point.
 The route is mostly separate from the parking lot except for where cars exit/enter it.
 A blue basketball court is present on the building.

-MTA
+Metropolitan Transportation Authority

 The Jerome Yard is located under the parking lot, which stores the rolling stock of the New York City Subway's 4 train.
 A yellow, blocky maintenance building cuts through some of the parking lot space.
 A stub of the IRT Jerome Avenue Line diverges from the main line heading west, sloping down until the tracks travel under the parking lot.
 Another, human-accessible entrance exists at Paul Avenue below the exit ramp mentioned below.
 It also handles vehicles.